Purchases made through links earn us a small commission, at no extra cost to you.

-This is Part Two of our series on Bavaria’s fairy tale castles.
-In Part One, we explored the small resort village of Hohenschwangau then toured Hohenschwangau Castle and its beautiful courtyard.
-Next, we take a look at Bavaria’s most famous castle, Neuschwanstein.
+Neuschwanstein Castle is Part Two of a two part series about Bavaria’s fairy tale castles.
+In Part One, we explored the village of Hohenschwangau then toured Hohenschwangau Castle.

 One of the world’s most iconic palaces, Neuschwanstein Castle has captivated well over 61 million visitors with its romantic, storybook appearance and tales of madness surrounding its lonely creator, “Mad” King Ludwig II.

 There wasn’t a place I was more excited to see on our honeymoon than Neuschwanstein Castle.
 We speed-walked up the steep road, out of breath, heart pounding, calf muscles burning, but too excited to slow down.

 When we finally reached the top I still was out of breath, but it wasn’t because of the trek up the hill.
 I was spellbound by the fairy tale scene in front of me- a stone masterpiece surrounded by thick, mystical fog.

 Ludwig’s five-story palace is so enchanting that it has been featured in many movies and even inspired the design of Disney’s Sleeping Beauty Castle.
 Numerous towers, turrets, balconies, and pinnacles come together to form the highly stylistic castle, an architectural fashion known as castle romanticism.

 King Ludwig II ordered Neuschwanstein Castle to be built in 1869, paid for entirely from his own personal fortune and loans.
 Ludwig’s design drew on inspiration from the Wartburg in Saxony and the operas of Richard Wagner, specifically Tannhäuser and Lohengrin.